Thinkwise/docs/docs/kb/report_service/example.md

 The intent of this section is to provide a basic example of how to make a Software Factory application compatible with the reporting service.
 The provided example should be considered a reference to help with implementing report service compatibility in ones own application instead of being the standard implementation.

-The example uses an empty Software Factory project called REPORTING_SERVICE_APP which sole purpose is to only contain the things needed to provide compatibility with the reporting service.
+The example uses an empty Software Factory project called REPORTING_SERVICE_APP which sole purpose is to only contain the basis needed to provide compatibility with the reporting service.

-It will contain only two tables:
+Two tables will be added to the project:

 * **rpt_queue**, which holds the queue information that [rpt_get_reports](architecture#rpt_get_reports) requires for each report and a way for [rpt_set_report](architecture#rpt_set_report) to update the status.
 * **rpt_parmtrs**, which holds the information about parameters values to use for a report to be retrieved by [rpt_get_parmtrs](architecture#rpt_get_parmtrs).

 ## Domains
-Following that the tables need to be able to contain all the information needed by the service's [subroutines](architecture#stored-procedure-specifications) domains must be added to adhere to those specifications.
+Following that the tables need to contain all the information needed by the service's [subroutines](architecture#stored-procedure-specifications) domains must be added to adhere to those specifications.

 The rpt_queue table is a combination of [rpt_get_reports](architecture#rpt_get_reports) and [rpt_set_report](architecture#rpt_set_report).

-To make things simple a domain is added for each of the return columns expected by the service from [rpt_get_reports](architecture#rpt_get_reports).
+To keep things simple, a domain is added for each of the return columns expected by the service from [rpt_get_reports](architecture#rpt_get_reports).

 ![rpt_get_reports domains](assets/report_service/domain.png)
 *Domains needed for rpt_get_reports.*

-To keep track of the status for a record so it can be updated by [rpt_set_report](architecture#rpt_set_report) two more domains are needed.
+To keep track of the status for a record so it can be updated by [rpt_set_report](architecture#rpt_set_report), two more domains are needed.
 One to hold the current status value and another to show the message returned by the service.

 ![rpt_set_report domains](assets/report_service/domain_status.png)
 *Domains needed for rpt_set_report.*

-Domain elements are added to the rpt_status domain to represent the possible status values that the service returns.
+Domain elements are added to the rpt_status domain to represent the possible status values that the service uses.

 ![rpt_status domain elements](assets/report_service/domain_status_elements.png)
 *Domain elements which represent the service's status values.*

-Note that the value 1 has not been defined since it represents a deprecated queued/processing status.
+Note that no element for the value 1 has been defined.
+This is because it represents a deprecated queued/processing status.

-The value to represent an ignored state is also not part the service's status values and is only used here so that when records are manually added they will not immediately be queued by the service.
+The value to represent an ignored state is also not part the service's status values.
+It is only used here so that when records are manually added in the application they will not immediately be queued by the service.

 Domains for the columns used in [rpt_get_parmtrs](architecture#rpt_get_parmtrs) could also be added but, since the input parameter is the id of a report, rpt_id can be used instead.
-Since the other two columns (parmtr_id and parmtr_value) are supposed to be the same data type as rpt_id, this example will use that domain for those as well.
+Because the other two columns (parmtr_id and parmtr_value) are supposed to be the same data type as rpt_id, this example will use that domain for those as well.

 ## Data model
 After adding the domains, the tables and columns of the data model can be created.